edbecnel/Lasca/README.md

 3. White moves first from the bottom of the board
 4. Click a piece to select it, then click a valid destination to move

+Alternatively, you can open `src/lasca.html` directly to jump straight into the game.

 ### Basic Rules

 - **Movement**: Soldiers move forward diagonally one square.
 Officers move diagonally in any direction.